alxdwa/portfolio-mar-19/README.md

 ### Tech Stack ###

-This portfolio was built using HTML5, CSS3 and jQuery.
+This portfolio was built using HTML5, CSS3 and JavaScript.

 ## Design & Planning ##